Last updated on July 18th, 2022

-Let’s do a quick run-through of all the features one by one:
+Let’s do a quick run-through of AirDNA’s features:

-As the name suggests the overview page is a collection of the most important metrics that AirDNA provides.
-The top bar on the overview page gives you a quick glance at metrics like Average Daily Rate, Occupancy, Revenue, and supply/demand of an area.
+The overview page is a collection of the most important metrics that AirDNA provides.
+The top bar on the overview page gives you a quick glance at metrics including Average Daily Rate, Occupancy, Revenue, and the area’s supply/demand.
 You can click on these cards and do an in-depth analysis of a particular metric.

-On the top left corner, you’ll find the “Market Grade” card which is the rating out of 100 that Airdna gives to a particular city or an area.
+On the top left corner, you’ll find the “Market Grade” card.
+This refers to the rating out of 100 that Airdna gives to a particular city or an area.
 You can also see the parameters on which Airdna has based this rating.
-Namely, Rental Demand, Revenue Growth, Seasonality, Regulations, and Investability (only in the USA).
+This includes Rental Demand, Revenue Growth, Seasonality, Regulations, and Investability (only in the USA).
 A score above 80 should be considered quite an attractive market.
 During my analysis, most of the markets are somewhere between 55 – 85.

-After that, you’ll find “Average Daily Rate” which as the name implies it the average daily booking price of a room in the area.
-You can add filters to get the ADR(Average Daily Price ) of a specific type of property or rental.
+After that, you’ll find an “Average Daily Rate” option which refers to the average daily booking price of a room in the area.
+You can add filters to get the ADR (Average Daily Price) of a specific type of property or rental.

 Similar to ADR, you’ll find an “Occupancy Rate” card which is also very self-explanatory.
 The graph shows the average occupancy rate of the area.
 To see the occupancy rate of a particular size and type of rental you can click on “View Occupancy” and add filters.
 This is a very important metric to look at when researching an area to invest in.
 Having consistent high occupancy rates is very important to generate consistent long-term profits from a rental property.

 The middle section of the “Overview Page” consists of an “Active Rentals” Section.
 This section describes the breakdown of Active Rentals in the area based on the rental type.
-Also a card that shows the breakdown of rentals that are listed on Airbnb, VRBO or both.
+In addition, there is a card that shows the breakdown of rentals that are listed on Airbnb or VRBO.

-Rentalizer section is a great tool to help you estimate your revenue and ROI on a property.
-You can add address or zip code and add filters like the number of bedrooms, bathrooms, and capacity of guests.
-Then using historical data Rentalizer helps you forecast the future revenue and occupancy rate of a property.
+The Rentalizer section is a great tool to help you estimate your revenue and ROI on a property.
+You can add an address or a zipcode and add filters like the number of bedrooms, bathrooms, and capacity of guests.
+You can also use the historical data Rentalizer to help you forecast the future revenue and occupancy rate of a property.

-From my testing, it was able to give estimates in the ballpark of what were the actual stats of my property of mine.
+Upon testing this tool, it was able to give estimates in the ballpark of my property’s actual stats.

-As you can see in the data below.
-“July” is shown as the best month with the average revenue per room being $258.
-This monthly data can be very useful in planning out your yearly strategy.
+As you can see in the data below, “July” is shown as the best month with the average revenue per room and a total of $258.
+This monthly data can be very useful in planning out your annual strategy.
 This data can help you choose from “High Rent – Low Occupancy”, “Low Rent – High Occupancy” or “Hybrid” strategies to maximize your profits.

-As you can see in the yearly seasonality calendar.
-December and January are the months with least occupancy and revenue and June and July being the highest.
+As you can see in the yearly seasonality calendar, the months of December and January are the ones the with least occupancy and revenue, while June and July are the highest.

 Lead Time & Rates

-“Lead Time” is the metric that tells you about the number of days before a property is booked from arrival.
-This metric helps you to keep track of your future occupancy.
-Also keep a check if you need to make some changes in future pricing if the occupancy rate, based on the lead time, drops below the market standard.
+“Lead Time” is the metric that tells you about the number of days before a property is booked from your guest’s arrival.
+It also allows you to keep track of your future occupancy & make some changes in future pricing if the occupancy rate, based on the lead time, drops below the market standard.